-Will consultants have access to any patient records?
+Will I have access to any patient records?

-Consultants are often away from their desks when they take a call.
-As such, we ask GPs to assume that the consultants will not have access to any patient records and that advice will be based entirely on the information that is provided to the consultants via telephone/photo/message.
+Not always, we ask GPs to assume that you will not have access to any patient records and that advice should be based entirely on the information that is provided to you via telephone/photo/message.

 Who is responsible for the patient whose care is being discussed?

-The GP remains responsible for deciding what treatment is to be provided following receipt of the A&G and whether or not a referral or admission is appropriate for their patient or not.
+The GP remains responsible for deciding what treatment is to be provided following receipt of Advice & Guidance.
+They decide whether a referral or admission is appropriate for their patient or not.
 All calls are recorded for medico-legal purposes and can be accessed by your clinical lead.

 Is the service free to GPs, consultants and other clinicians?

 The service is paid for by your local NHS health care commissioning organisation, meaning there is no cost to users, other than the cost of a local telephone call if they are seeking Telephone Advice & Guidance.
 The Consultant Connect App can be downloaded for free from from Google Play or the App Store (simply search for ‘Consultant Connect’ on your app store).

 Are the patient photos automatically saved to the patient record?

-No. They are sent to the clinician by email as a PDF summary and can also be downloaded via the secure Consultant Connect dashboard (consultantconnect.org.uk/service/login) by a medical secretary or admin staff.
+No. They are sent to the clinician via email as a PDF summary and can be downloaded via the secure Consultant Connect dashboard (consultantconnect.org.uk/service/login) by a medical secretary or admin staff.